Cryptanalysis of McEliece Cryptosystem Based on Algebraic Geometry Codes and their subcodes: Prerequisites on curves and algebraic geometry codes

-Let $\X$, $\mathcal{P}$ and $E$ be respectively a smooth projective geometrically connected curve over $\F_q$, an $n$--tuple of rational points of $\X$ and an $\F_q$--divisor of degree $m$ on $\X$.
-Then, we have the following well--known statements.
+From now on, the dimension of a linear code $C$ will be denoted by $k(C)$ and its minimum distance by $d(C)$.
+Let $\X$, $\P$ and $E$ be respectively a smooth projective geometrically connected curve over $\F_q$, an $n$--tuple of $\F_q$--rational points of $\X$ and a divisor on $\X$.
+Let us remind some well--known statements.

-\begin{theorem} If $\deg(E)=m<n$ then
+\begin{theorem}[{\!\!\cite[Theorem 2.2.2]{stichtenoth:2009}}] If $\deg(E) < n$, then